-If any new lesions occur in the anus or genital area, you will need to return to the study site for an unscheduled visit within 48 hours, if possible, after appearance of the lesion.
-The study doctor will collect a swab from the lesion site, in addition to the genital swabs you have collected yourself over this time if the lesion occurs between Day 8 and 36.
+If any new lesions occur in the anus or genital area for the entirety of the study, you will need to return to the study site for an unscheduled visit within 48 hours of the lesion appearing, if possible.
+If the lesion appeared between Day 8 visit and the day before your Day 36 visit (during the required swabbing period), the study doctor will collect a swab from the lesion site, in addition to the genital swabs you have collected yourself.

-Study Schedule (Weekly Dosing)
+Study Schedule